You can download EWG's Guide to a Healthy Thanksgiving here.

 2) Cranberry sauce is delicious, but most store-bought varieties are more than 30 percent sugar.
 Make your sauce from scratch for great flavor and a nutritional boost.
 Use less than two-thirds of a cup of sugar per 12 ounces of cranberries, and opt for organic cranberries if you can.
 Conventional berries are heavily treated with pesticides.

 3) Pumpkin pie is a Thanksgiving tradition, with good reason.
-Pumpkin is packed with nutrition, widely available locally and generally low in pesticides.
-Baked pears are simple and delightful, too.
+Pumpkin is packed with nutrition, widely available and generally low in pesticides.

 5) Homemade gravy is a delicious way to get the most out of your turkey, but packs in the empty calories.
 Store-bought gravy can contain heart-damaging trans fats and too much sodium.
 Enjoy gravy in small doses or try a light, flavorful mushroom ragout instead.